turbosquid/gloon/README.md

 ## Persistent/Shared DNS record storage

 By default, gloon stores added dns records in local process memory.
 However, gloon allows you to use redis as a backing store if desired.
-When redis used used, dns records can persist between redis restarts, and multiple gloon processes can use a shared redis server for fault-tolerance.
+When redis is used used, dns records can persist between redis restarts, and multiple gloon processes can use a shared redis server for fault-tolerance.

 To enable the redis store pass the store option to gloon: